-The Kentucky General Assembly may authorize debt financing to support various capital initiatives of the Commonwealth in future sessions.
+The Kentucky General Assembly may authorize debt financing to support various capital initiatives or funding obligations of the Commonwealth in future sessions.
 Bonds may be issued to refund outstanding Commission or Kentucky Asset/Liability Commission ("ALCo") bonds and notes.

 THE FINANCE AND ADMINISTRATION CABINET